maxlebedev/maleficer/README.md

         * Alternat mechanic?, Burnout is a cap of off-cooldown uses.
             + If you use off cooldown B times, then you accumulate 1 burnout
             + and that takes B * CD to clear
+    - add aoe into the spell power budget calculation
+    - Aegis (spell-based buff) decaying shield
+    - Some sort of Storm/Combo mechanic would be really cool
+    - Should some damge be in ranges?
+    - small chance of "named" scrolls with unique effects
     - make a flow for selecting starting spells
         * this means we have to differentiate Start and Continue
             + mostly can punt this until save/load
         * Start goes to select spells (etc)
         * Continue loads the game as is
-    - Aegis (spell-based buff) decaying shield
-    - Some sort of Storm/Combo mechanic would be really cool
+    - goblins should actually try to be at dist 4 to player
+        * when on cooldown BFS a position with dist 4, then move a step
+    - living flames move up to 2 squares to enemy
+        * want an animation for getting there
+        * if only moving 1 square can also attack
+        * if its 2 squares away, player moves into, flame overreaches
     - Spawners
+    - In caves, NPCs shouldn't spawn too close to player
     - "Commander" Enemies that effect their faction
-    - Should some damge be in ranges?
+## UX
-    - Should Position comps be immutable?
+    - Should all ranged animations happen simultaneously?
-        * If there is only one immutable Pos per XY,
-            + we can name them Positon24_49 and then
-            + getattr(cmp,f"Position{x}_{y}") in queries
-        * This does perhaps screw us if we just want to get the pos.
-            + Do we modify the query func to work on superclasses? can we?
+        * animation queue?
+    - one-turn-per-square moving projectiles
+    - when targeting, valid xhair area should be inicated by aoe
+    - use that M icon
+    - other menus probably want backgrounds.
+        * side panels might too

 # BUGS
     - Found a wall I was able to walk through in the caves.